lr-m/ghidra-themes/README.md

 # ghidra-themes
-A collection of themes for ghidra
+A collection of themes for ghidra to make long hours of reverse-engineering even more enjoyable!

 ## Adding Theme